TheFes/cheapest-energy-hours/documentation/4-data_output.md

 You can use `time12` for the 12-hour format including `AM` or `PM`, `time24` for the 24-hour format, or any custom format using the variables from the python strftime method ([cheatsheet](https://strftime.org))
 ***
 ### **price_factor** <span style="color:grey">_float (default: 1)_</span>
-All prices will be multiplied with this value, so if your prices are in cents and you want divided by 100, you can use `0.01`.
+All prices will be multiplied with this value.
+So if your prices are in cents and you want them to be divided by 100, you can use `0.01`.
 Or if you want to add 20% VAT, you can use `1.2`
 ***
 ### **lowest** <span style="color:grey">_boolean (default: true)_</span>
-Determines if the marco should find the lowest price, set to `false` to find the highest price
+Determines if the marco should find the lowest price.
+Set this to `false` to find the highest price
 ***
 ### **latest_possible** <span style="color:grey">_boolean (default: false)_</span>
 By default the macro will return the first time block with the cheapest (or highest when `lowest` is set to `false`).
-When `latest_possible` is set to `true` it will return the last time block with the cheapest prices
+When `latest_possible` is set to `true` it will return the last time block with the cheapest prices.
 ***
 ### **price_tolerance** <span style="color:grey">_float or percentage (default: 0.0)_</span>
-When set, prices which are within the price_tolerance compared to the lowest price (highest when `lowest` is set to `false`) are also considered as the lowest (or hightest) price.
+When set, prices which are within the price_tolerance compared to the lowest price (highest when `lowest` is set to `false`) are also considered as the lowest (or highest) price.
 Can be added as a fixed value (eg `0.2`) or as a percentage (eg `"5%"`).
 In case a percentage is used, it will be used on the lowest price in the time range (or highest price in case `lowest=false`)
 ***
 ### **value_on_error** <span style="color:grey">_anything (default: none)_</span>
-Will be used as output instead of error messages, so for eg in combination with `mode="is_now"` this can be used to set the output to `false` when there is an error by setting `value_on_error=false`
+Will be used as output instead of error messages.
+So for eg in combination with `mode="is_now"`, this can be used to set the output to `false` when there is an error by setting `value_on_error=false`

 ## OUTPUT MODES